Sam Wainwright

 Sam Wainwright (born 7 May 1998) is a Welsh rugby union player who plays as a prop for United Rugby Championship club the Scarlets.
 He is a Wales international, and has also appeared for the U20 team.

 Club career

 Wainwright began his career at local club Rhyl and District RFC before joining the North Wales regional side RGC 1404.
 He was signed by Saracens in May 2019, and made his debut against Wasps in the Premiership Rugby Cup on 21 September 2019.

-On 18 November 2022, Wainwright joined the Scarlets on a short term contract, until the end of the 2022–2023 season.
+On 18 November 2022, Wainwright joined the Scarlets on a short-term contract, until the end of the 2022–2023 season.
+Wainwright made his first appearance for the Scarlets on the 2023 New Year’s derby win over the Dragons.

+Wainwright signed a contract extension with the Scarlets on 20 April 2023, along with fellow prop Kemsley Mathias.